 Mad Max (Beyond Thunderdome) is an Australian post-apocalyptic adventure movie from 1985 with Mel Gibson as „Mad Max“ and Tina Turner as „Aunty Entity“.
 It’s the sequel to „Mad Max 2 (The Road Warrior)“ and the first real starring role for Tina in an action movie.
-Tina was offered the role on the same day, as her single What’s Love Got To Do With It reached #1 on the Billboard Pop charts.
-The shooting took place in late 1984 in Australia, shortly after Tina’s World Tour.
+Tina was offered the role on the same day, as her single What’s Love Got To Do With It reached #1 on the Billboard charts.
+The shooting took place in late 1984, while Tina was on tour in Australia.

 The theatrical trailer for the movie is available on all formats of the home movie as a bonus.
-A "Making of Mad Max,“ which was narrated by Tina Turner, was made for tv promotion, including some interesting behind the scenes information and one cut stunt scene.
+For promotion, the „Making of Mad Max,“ narrated by Tina Turner, includes some interesting behind the scenes information and one cut stunt scene.

 Release: September 1985 (Movie) / March 1986 (Video) / 1999 (dvd) / 2015 (Blu-ray)